christophe-cerin/OnlineML_ESP32/ARDUINO/MQTT-KMEANS-DataFlow.md

 **Data presence check**

-To check if we have received data, we will regularly interrogate the card to ask it if data is available in its reception buffer.
+To check if we have received data, we will regularly interrogate the card to ask it if data is available in its **reception buffer**.
 A buffer is a memory area allowing data to be stored over a short period of time.
 In our situation, this memory is dedicated to reception on the serial channel.
 There is also one for sending data, which puts the Queue the data to be sent and send it as soon as possible.
 In summary, a buffer is a